Protection of Conscience Project

 Professor Lynn D. Wardle, J.D.

-Professor Wardle proposed the following draft protection of conscience statute in an appendix to his 1993 article in The Journal of Legal Medicine (Protecting the Rights of Conscience of Health Care Providers) , which is reviewed on this Website in Issues in Depth.
+Professor Wardle proposed the following draft protection of conscience statute in an appendix to his 1993 article in The Journal of Legal Medicine ("Protecting the Rights of Conscience of Health Care Providers") , which is reviewed here.

-Lynn Wardle is Professor of Law, J. Reuben Clark Law School, Brigham Young University, and an advisor to the Protection of Conscience Project.
-His Health Care Providers' Rights of Conscience Protection Act is reproduced here with his permission.
+Lynn Wardle was Professor of Law, J. Reuben Clark Law School, Brigham Young University, and an advisor to the Protection of Conscience Project.
+His Health Care Providers' Rights of Conscience Protection Act is reproduced with his permission.

 Section 1: Policy and Purposes